LittleBaiBai/deadly-yamls/demo-draft.md

 #### Demo External DNS for ingress

-Adding or removing DNS records from Google Cloud DNS is relatively easy with the `gcloud` plugin, and most of the cloud DNS providers offers API for ease of automation.

-In a non demo environment, you probably wants to get this step more automated and integrated in your deployment.
+In a environment where you don't have a single entry point to all your services and can't just add a wildcard DNS record for all your domains, you probably wants to get this step more automated and integrated in your deployment.
+Yes automating DNS mapping will slow down the HTTP Challenge process because DNS records takes time to propagate, but the benefit of automation may outweight the delay depends on the use cases.
+And if you are already using DNS challenge then you have nothing to lose!

-It would be great if DNS records can get automatically generated for the new domains specified in kubernetes, and optionally, get deleted on resource removal.
-Right?

-Well, what if I tell you there is a way!
+Let's take a detour to see how to do automate it, then we will come back to TLS.

-Just like how KubeDNS makes services discoverable internally, [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) retrieves a list of resources from the Kubernetes API to determine a desired list of DNS records, and configures your DNS providers accordingly.
+Just like how KubeDNS adds internal DNS records to make services reachable internally, there is a tool called [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) that configures your DNS providers accordingly.
+It retrieves a list of resources from the Kubernetes API to determine a desired list of DNS records, and configures your DNS providers accordingly.

-To install it with helm chart, we need to configure it.
+We will install it with helm chart, but to configure it to use our DNS provider, we need to configure it.

 Helm value: